ubffm/lingframe/lingframe-guide.md

 ## BLL subject terms

-In order to use [https://data.linguistik.de/bll/bll-ontology/](BLL subject terms), the following approach is used.
+In order to use [BLL subject terms](https://data.linguistik.de/bll/bll-ontology/), the following approach is used.
 A subclass `bfle:ClassificationBll` of `bf:Classification` is definied to easily allow using BLL terms with BIBFRAME.